uchicago-cs/cmsc23320/website/projects/project3_rubric.rst

 **NOTE**: To make a resubmission, you must make a "good-faith" submission by the project deadline.
 A good-faith submission is any submission where it is clear you have put it a substantial amount of effort to complete the project.
-Please note that we will consider any submission that scores an N in completeness to meet the bar for a good-faith submission.
+Please note that we will consider any submission that scores an N in Completeness to meet the bar for a good-faith submission.

 This means that, if you want to make a resubmission, you cannot skip the initial submission, or submit an effectively empty submission.
 The reason for this is that